aron-s/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_2_1.md

 Business Value:
 - The standardized development environment will enable developers to work efficiently and consistently, leading to faster development and deployment times.
+- A standardized environment could also lead to reduced ramp-up time and costs

 Priority:
 - High priority.